Math2034/VOID/README.md

 - Poster-style hierarchy throughout

 ### Layout Inspiration
-- Underground rave flyers from the 90s and early 2000s
 - Screen-printed and risograph poster culture
 - Grain and noise textures to simulate print imperfection